Using SLF4J with Maven

 pdfDocument.saveAs(Paths.get(outputPath));

-// Logging the success message
+// Logging a success message for PDF creation

 logger.info("PDF successfully created at {}", outputPath);